markshapiro/split-into-streams/README.md

 Split a stream into multiple streams by defining flexible delimiter or a delimiting function that returns index of separation.
 <br/>Each new resulting substream starts when the reading of previous is finished.
-<br/>There are 2 methods: stream of streams or explicit function that receives delimiter of where the stream ends.
+<br/>There are 2 methods: stream of streams splitted by delimiter or explicit function that returns substream that ends at next delimiter.

 ## Installation